ibm-watson-data-lab/setigopublic/README.md

 ### Data License

-This data is licensed by the SETI Institute of Mountain View, CA under the Create Commons BY 4.0 license.
+This data is licensed by the SETI Institute of Mountain View, CA under the Creative Commons BY 4.0 license.

 IBM has been granted non-exclusive permission by the SETI Institute to reproduce, prepare derivative works, and distribute copies of data, which have been provided to IBM,